 Klaas regularly gives guest lectures to students and trainings to NGOs on strategic litigation.
 You can follow him on twitter @AdvocaatKlaas.

-Merel Hendrickx is the project officer at the PILP.
+Merel Hendrickx is in-house lawyer at PILP-NJCM.
 She identifies potential cases, investigates possible areas of strategic litigation, and creates case files.
 Additionally, she holds an important executive role concerning the coordination of certain cases and the involved parties.
 In some of the PILP cases, Hendrickx is also the attorney-at-law.
-She is in-house attorney with the PILP-NJCM.

 Before working at the PILP, Merel Hendrickx studied international law with a focus on human rights and international environmental law.
 She was an intern at Paulussen Advocaten for Roger Cox, a lawyer for the Urgenda Climate Case.
 During her internship, she focused on legal research and advice in the area of human rights and the interests of future generations in the context of climate change.